kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 $$f_2(x) = \sum_{k=1}^{x} k$$

-So if we have 3 eggs, we want to ensure that we can check $f_2(x - 1)$ floors with the remaining $x - 1$ drops, if the first egg breaks on the first drop.
+So if we have 3 eggs and if the first egg breaks on the first drop, we want to ensure that we can check $f_2(x - 1)$ floors with the remaining $x - 1$ drops.
 That means we should drop the first egg from floor:

 $$1 + f_2(x - 1)$$